bjrmatos/jsreport-with-authorization-server-sample/README.md

 Sample demonstrating how to delegate authentication in jsreport to an external authorization server to support Single Sign On

- > Sample based on the [original Node.js API IdentityServer4 sample](https://github.com/IdentityServer/IdentityServer4.Samples/tree/release/NodeJsApi)

 ## Overview

 This sample has three different applications:

-- An authorization server (running on port `5000`, powered by [IdentityServer4](https://github.com/IdentityServer/IdentityServer4))
+- An [OpenID](https://openid.net/) authorization server (running on port `5000`, powered by [oidc-provider](https://github.com/panva/node-oidc-provider))
-- A jsreport server (in terms of OAuth2/OpenID Connect jsreport is a resource server here, jsreport is running on port `5004` and it is configured to delegate authentication to the authorization server)
+- A jsreport server (in terms of OAuth2/OpenID jsreport is both a client (jsreport studio) and a resource server (jsreport http api) here, jsreport is running on port `5004` and it is configured to delegate studio authentication and http api authentication to the authorization server)
 - A WebApp client application (running on port `5005`)

 The authentication flow starts when the user loads the WebApp client application, in order to be able to render some reports (from jsreport) directly from the WebApp the user needs to be authenticated, to do that user clicks "Get Profile and Access Token for jsreport" button, user is asked to insert its credentials, then it is asked to authorize jsreport application access, after the authentication is done the user is able to see a list of reports available in jsreport and have the option to render any of them.

+You are also able to load the jsreport studio and use it without entering any credentials (only it will required to authorize the studio to access its information), this is possible because you have authenticated already with the authorization server.
+To see this in action just click the "Open Studio" button on the WebApp.

 The sample demonstrates how jsreport can be exposed as a product with Single Sign On support and how it can be accessed from another application (for example a WebApp application).